 Benefits for Organizations

-In a marketplace where confidence is a key purchasing factor, suppliers can demonstrate their expertise by showing that they use certified Technology and Enterprise Architects for specific projects.
-Open CA certification is a powerful competitive differentiator that provides your customers with reliable assurance of the skills and capabilities of your IT professionals, and of the quality and interoperability of your products.“Credit Suisse’s IT division is required to provide high-quality, innovative and cost-efficient technology solutions to our integrated global bank.
+In a marketplace where confidence is a key purchasing factor, suppliers can demonstrate their expertise by showing that they use certified Solution and Enterprise Architects for specific projects.
+Open CA certification is a powerful competitive differentiator that provides your customers with reliable assurance of the skills and capabilities of your IT professionals and of the quality and interoperability of your products.“Credit Suisse’s IT division is required to provide high-quality, innovative and cost-efficient technology solutions to our integrated global bank.
 In order to achieve our goals, it is critical that we attract and retain the best IT professionals in the market.
 By following industry best practices, The Open Group has defined an outstanding benchmark for IT Architects and IT specialists, which makes it easier to identify the highly skilled and experienced professionals that Credit Suisse is looking for.
 In addition, I am very much in favor of The Open Group’s efforts to certify skills and experience, rather than academic qualifications only.”Andreas Buzzi

 Head of Software EngineeringCredit Suisse“We will continue our active involvement in the ongoing development of TOGAF® and the Open CA program.
 Open CA, in our view, is tomorrow’s standard architecture certification, akin to what PMI is for the program management community today.”Sascha Kuhlman